TIMEBANK HURUNUI LEARNING EXCHANGE

 TBH members are credited in time-bank hours for tutoring.
 That is, you claim the hours you spend preparing for and delivering your course or event.
 If you have expenses such as travel, materials, photocopying, etc., the time bank will reimburse you.

 Members attending courses will pay in time-bank hours.
-Non-members will be charged a small fee, to go towards fund-raising for the time bank.
+Non-members will be charged a small fee, to go towards covering the costs of promoting Learning Exchange events and venue hire.

-The TBH committee and coordinator will oversee the promotion and organising of the events.
+The time-bank's Learning Exchange coordinator will oversee the promotion and organising of the events.
 By the way, if you would like to help us run the Learning Exchange, we would welcome this!

 What skills/knowledge would you like to share?